 Did you know each state requires each LLC and corporation has to have a unique name from the others?
 Learn more about LLC name requirements, considerations and how to find out if the business name you want to use is available.

 When forming an LLC, the Articles or Organization, which is called the Articles of Formation or Certificate of Formation in some states, is the document used for registering a business entity.
 This registration is done with the Secretary of State, sometimes called the Division of Corporations, Department of State, etc. In the Articles of Organization, information about the business such as the business name, address, registered agent, members, and more depending on the state.

 Before starting to form an LLC, we want to first find out if a business name is taken.
-To do that, we need to do a free business name search from the Secretary of State’s website in the state where the LLC will be forming.
+To do that, we need to start with a free business name search from the Secretary of State’s website in the state where the LLC will be forming.
 Links to each of the Secretary of State‘s website and instructions on how to do an LLC name search is listed below.